 Though, the overall process can take less than one day.
 This is usually done in a “one-bath” method at a low PH (2-4).
 In this method the hides are milled in the single solution until tanning is complete.

 Leather tanned with the chromium method can contain about 4%-5% chromium in the material.
 In the end this is a much faster process than vegetable tanning, requires less labor, and results in a leather that is softer and stretchier.

 Similar to chrome tanning, other chemicals can be used to treat the collagen in leather.
 Also, chromium can be toxic in some ways to the environment, so efforts have been spent utilizing other substances for the tanning process.
 Some of these include:

 - Iron salts

 Each of these produces a leather with slightly different properties.
 It would depend on the intended end use, material preferences, and cost/time factors as to which of these might be used for any specific tanning run.

-After tanning, the hides are dried.
-Generally, this is done either by pressing the leather through large, heavy rollers, to push out the moisture; or, it can be done via vacuum suction through large steel plates, setup in specialized machinery.
-After drying, the leather is dry and ready to be worked.
+It can also be done via vacuum suction through large steel plates, setup in specialized machinery.
+Once excess water is removed via wringing, the leather is dry and ready to be worked by the next step.

 This cut of leather contains the outer layout of the hide, referred to as the “grain”; it hasn’t been sanded or buffed to remove any imperfections.
 The grain generally has densely packed fibers that are finer; this results in a surface that is very strong, durable, and can withstand tough use.
 This makes it good for saddlery, footwear, and furniture.
 Since the outer layer isn’t removed, it develops a patina (a surface color change from use) over time that can be pleasing to the eye.
 Full Grain is looked upon as the highest quality leather available.